AnthonyBliss1/apts-go/README.md

 3. **Build the application (From root directory)**

 > [!NOTE]
-> Pre-built executables are available for Linux and MacOS in the `/builds` folder (.env file must be in the same directory as the executable)
+> Pre-built executables are available in the `/builds` folder (.env file must be in the same directory as the executable)

 ```bash
 cd ..